gianniprocida/api-orchestrator-simple/README.md

-# Example: Deploying two Flask Api with a MYSQL Database in Kubernetes
+# Deploying Flask APIs, Simple Frontend, and MySQL Database in a Kubernetes Cluster

+Requirements:

+* Docker Desktop
+* nginx controller installed

 This tutorial shows you how deploy a simple ingress to route certain paths of the host to a different backend.
-This example consists of the following kubernetes components:
-* api-genre-deploy
-* api-genre-svc
-* api-region-deploy
-* api-region-svc
-* game-store-db-svc
-* game-store-db
-* ingress-genre-region
-* kustomization
-* namespace

 # Objectives

 * How to initialize the MySQL database with specific state provided by a ConfigMap and a Secret resources
-* Start up the api-region and api-pod
+* Start up the api-region and api-pod deployment
-* Start up the simple frontend pod
+* Start up the simple frontend pod deployment
 * Expose the two api's and the frontend pod
 * Apply the Ingress resource to expose the two APIs and the frontend service
-* Access them locally using localhost and the ports exposed by your services.

-* api-region-deploy
-* api-region-svc
-* game-store-db-svc
-* game-store-db
-* ingress-genre-region
-* kustomization
-* namespace
+* Test your endpoints

 ## How to initialize the MySQL database with specific state provided by a ConfigMap and a Secret resources
-To ensure secure storage of sensitive MySQL database credentials, we'll create a secret named mysql-cred using a script named `database-cred.sh`:
+To ensure secure storage of sensitive MySQL database credentials, we'll create a secret named `mysql-cred` using a script named `database-cred.sh`:

 ```
 MYSQL_ROOT_PASSWORD=<yourpassword>